kylejones200/psis_4700_applied_ai/webslides/weekdetail_Tokens-and-Tokenization.md

 ## The Cost of Tokens

-Each API call charges per token.
+Each API call charges per token
-Prompt + Response = Total tokens.
+Prompt + Response = Total tokens
 Trimming text saves cost and speed

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.